cityandwool/danryland/_posts/2017-05-26-boost-your-youtube-views.markdown

 In my case, I'm glued to my fiancé's analytics.

-I use all the techniques outline below to optimise her videos.
+I use all the techniques outlined below to optimise her videos.

 If you're interested in relationships, fashion or corporate law [Follow KimaOnline](https://www.youtube.com/user/KimaOnline).